 Should I buy from your web store or from the Mac App Store?

-We do our best to ensure that our apps are the same whether you buy directly from our own web store or from the Mac App Store.
-In general, you should therefore choose which is the most convenient for you.
-However, there are a few factors that you may wish to consider when choosing where to buy our software.
+We do our best to ensure that our apps are the same whether you buy directly from our website or from the Mac App Store.
+In general, you should pick the store that is most convenient for you, as you will always enjoy the same updates and support regardless of the platform you choose.
+However, there are a few factors you may wish to consider when choosing where to buy our software.

-- When you from the Mac App Store, you do not receive a serial number.
-Instead, if you ever need to reinstall Scrivener or Scapple, or install on another machine, you go to the "Purchases" area of the Mac App Store and download from there.
+- When you buy Scrivener or Scapple from the Mac App Store, you do not receive a license code.
+Instead, if you ever needed to reinstall the software or install it on another machine, you would go to the Account ▸ Purchased section of the Mac App Store and download from there.

 - Security limitations mean that the App Store version cannot run external libraries or command-line tools.
 This means that the App Store version of Scrivener cannot be used with Pandoc and that its MultiMarkdown features are limited to the version of MultiMarkdown that is built into Scrivener (Scrivener from our store will use the latest version installed on your machine).

 - This also extends to Scrivener's post-processing and scripting capabilities, which will be entirely absent in the App Store version.
 There are no workarounds for either this or Pandoc integration being removed, so if you require these capabilities in your workflow, you will want to purchase directly.